Vicodin: 7 things you should know

-- Drowsiness which may impair reaction skills and affect a person's ability to drive or operate machinery (hydrocodone component).
+- Drowsiness that may impair reaction skills and affect a person's ability to drive or operate machinery (hydrocodone component).
 Alcohol should be avoided.

 - Rarely, serious, life-threatening, breathing problems (hydrocodone component).

-- Tolerance may develop if taken for long periods of time (hydrocodone component); which means that Vicodin may no longer work at the prescribed dosage.
+- Tolerance may develop if taken for long periods (hydrocodone component); which means that Vicodin may no longer work at the prescribed dosage.
 Talk to your doctor if this happens.

 - Rarely, liver failure especially at dosages greater than 4000mg/day (acetaminophen component).

-- The hydrocodone component of Vicodin may interact with a number of other drugs, including those that affect hepatic enzymes CYP 2D6, and those that also cause respiratory depression (such as other opioids, benzodiazepines, and alcohol).
+- The hydrocodone component of Vicodin may interact with several other drugs, including those that affect hepatic enzymes CYP 2D6, and those that also cause respiratory depression (such as other opioids, benzodiazepines, and alcohol).